openwiretech/openwiretech.github.io/_posts/2024-05-15-article-opm-chatgpt-4o.markdown

 <img src="/assets/images/issue_1/25.png" alt="SD" width="auto">

-It generated some generic high-level tests.
+It generated generic answers and didn’t provide an gap analysis.

 **Using the Systems diagram to identify failure modes**